-&lt;sup>2 The prodact.dat file is a text file that contains the workstation information used for the activation.
+1 The prodact.dat file is a text file that contains the workstation information used for the activation.
 If this file cannot be found in the Documents directory, carry out the software activation steps on the workstation.
 This will generate the file even if activation fails.

-&lt;sup>3 The activation server is the TheGreenBow server, which can be accessed on the internet.
+2 The activation server is the TheGreenBow server, which can be accessed on the internet.

-&lt;sup>4 Refer to the detailed procedure below.
+3 Refer to the detailed procedure below.